socialtables/apprentice-challenge/README.md

-# Social Tables Apprentice Challlenge
+# Social Tables Apprentice Challenge

 Our help page <http://help.socialtables.com/> needs help!
 Your challenge is to write **test coverage** so tablers can sleep better at night knowing customers have access to the help they need.